RBVI/ChimeraX/src/core/atomic/readcif_cpp/docs/api.rst

             A category callback function can find out which category it is processing with :cpp:func:`category`.

+        .. cpp:function:: void set_unregistered_callback(ParseCategory callback)

+            Set callback function that will be called for unregistered categories.

         .. cpp:function:: void parse_file(const char* filename)

             :param filename: Name of file to be parsed